XuminGaoGithub/MMUU-Net/README.md

-# MMUU-NET(MMUU-Net：A Robust and Effective Network for Farmland Segmentation of Satellite Imagery):
+# MMUU-NET(MMUU-Net：A Robust and Effective Network for Farmland Segmentation of Satellite Imagery)

-# Paper:
+# Paper
 Xumin Gao, et al. MMUU-Net: A Robust and Effective Network for Farmland Segmentation of Satellite Imagery[J].
 Journal of Physics: Conference Series, 2020, 1651(1):012189 (7pp).